hackiftekhar/IQKeyboardManager/README.md

 ##Properties and functions usage:-

-You can find some documentation about properties, methods and their uses here ([here](https://github.com/hackiftekhar/IQKeyboardManager/PROPERTIES & FUNCTIONS.md)).
+You can find some documentation about properties, methods and their uses [here](https://github.com/hackiftekhar/IQKeyboardManager/blob/master/PROPERTIES & FUNCTIONS.md).

 LICENSE